lpoulain/CHAOS/README.md

 - The kernel sets up interruptions in order to be able to catch keystrokes
 - It launches a basic shell with two commands: cls and help

+#### How to run it

+The makefile is designed to work with gcc on Linux.
+It should work other platforms, although ld must be the gcc version.

+The resulting image is chaos.img, which is a floppy disk image.
+You can run it using bochs or on VirtualBox by specifying chaos.img as the boot floppy.

+#### Thanks

 This project has been possible thanks to the numerous resources available on the Internet:

 - [Writing a Simple Operating System from Scratch](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)